 What Food Item Has Been Recalled?

-People purchase and use items that have been purchased every day.
-We expect the products that we buy and consume to be safe for our use and consumption.
-Unfortunately, that is not always the case, and sometimes the products pose a potential risk to our health and safety.
-When this happens, it is common for the producer of the product to issue a recall to help inform consumers of the potential risks or hazards associated with the product.
-Recently, a popular breakfast food has been recalled.
+We expect the products we buy and consume to be safe for our use and consumption.
+Unfortunately, sometimes products can pose potential hazards to our health and safety.
+When a potential hazard associated with a product becomes known, it is common for the producer of the product to issue a recall for it.
+The purpose of the recall is to help inform consumers of the potential risks associated with the product.
+One type of food product that is often the subject of recalls is food products.
+Recently, a recall has been issued for the popular frozen food Hot Pockets.